- Chemical peels can be light, medium or deep.

 Which Chemical Peel Is Best for Your Skin?

-As a rule, types I-III (lighter skin) react well to all peel levels.
-Types IV-VI are more sensitive and should avoid deep peels.
+As a rule, types I–III (lighter skin) react well to all peel levels.
+Types IV–VI have a higher risk of postinflammatory hyperpigmentation or permanent skin lightening and should avoid deep peels.

-Once you have established which chemical peels are safe for your skin, you can choose a peel according to the benefits it offers.
+Once you have established which peels are safe for your skin, you can choose one according to the benefits it offers.

 DIY Chemical Peels